gavinchou/gavinchou.github.io/_posts/2019-05-01-memory-ordering.md

 And also, note that

-* in .NET and Java key word `volatile` ensures sequentiall consistent memory order, kind of like `atomic` with default memory order in C++
+* in .NET and Java key word `volatile` ensures sequentially consistent memory order, kind of like `atomic` with default memory order in C++
 * C++ `std::atomic` default memory order is sequential-consistency we can weaken that, but I didn't find out how to do that with `volatile` in .NET or Java.